 PI Name: Vy M. Dong & Diane Le

-Science Education Title: n-Butyllithium Titration
+Science Education Title: n-Butyllithium Titration and Addition of n-Butyllithium to Benzaldehyde

 Overview:

 This experiment will demonstrate a simple technique to titrate and obtain an accurate concentration of the organolithium reagent, n-butyllithium (n-BuLi).
 Organolithium reagents are extremely air- and moisture-sensitive and proper care must be taken to maintain the quality of the reagent so that it may be used successfully in a reaction.
 The n-BuLi titration experiments should be performed regularly to obtain accurate concentrations prior to usage in a chemical reaction.
+Subsequently, we will demonstrate the addition of the titrated n-BuLi to benzaldehyde.

 Principles:

 Organolithium reagents are compounds containing a C−Li bond and are very strong bases.
-They are sensitive to acids, corrosive, and often pyrophoric. n-BuLi, an alkyllithium, is typically stored at low temperatures (less than 0 °C).
 Because organolithiums are extremely air- and moisture-sensitive, proper care must be taken to handle these reagents.
+They are sensitive to acids, corrosive, and often pyrophoric. n-BuLi, an alkyllithium, is typically stored at low temperatures (less than 0 °C) and stored as a solution in hydrocarbons such as hexanes.
+N-BuLi can be used as a base or nucleophile depending on the reaction conditions.
+Furthermore, it can be used in halogen-lithium exchange reactions to generate aryl or vinyl lithium reagents, which can immediately react with an electrophile.
+In addition, n-BuLi is commonly used as an initiator in the polymerization of dienes used in elastomers.

 Titration is a common quantitative analytical technique used to determine an unknown concentration of an analyte by adding a known concentration of a titrant until the reaction reaches completion which is indicated by a color change.
 In this experiment, we will demonstrate the titration of n-BuLi and calculate its concentration using diphenylacetic acid as the titrant, which is a stable solid and can be easily weighed.
 Upon reaction of the n-BuLi with diphenylacetic acid, the solution turns a deep yellow color at the end point of the titration, meaning an indicator is not needed (Figure 1).
 By measuring the precise volume of n-BuLi used to consume the diphenylacetic acid, we can calculate the molarity of the reaction.
 This experiment should be repeated three times to obtain an average measurement.